Ruth Asawa: Early life and education

-Ruth Aiko Asawa was born in 1926 in Norwalk, California and was one of seven children.
+Ruth Aiko Asawa was born in 1926 in Norwalk, California, and was one of seven children.
 Her parents, immigrants from Japan, operated a truck farm until the Japanese American internment during World War II.
 Except for Ruth's father, the family was interned at an assembly center hastily set up at the Santa Anita racetrack for much of 1942, after which they were sent to Rohwer War Relocation Center in Arkansas.
 Ruth's father, Umakichi Asawa, was arrested by FBI agents in February 1942 and interned at a detention camp in New Mexico.
 For six months following, the Asawa family did not know if he was alive or dead.
 Asawa did not see her father for six years.
 Ruth's younger sister, Nancy (Kimiko), was visiting family in Japan when her family was interned.
 She was unable to return, as the U.S. prevented entry even of American citizens from Japan.
 Nancy was forced to stay in Japan for the duration of the war.
 Asawa said about the internment:I hold no hostilities for what happened; I blame no one.
 Sometimes good comes through adversity.
 I would not be who I am today had it not been for the internment, and I like who I am.

 Asawa became interested in art at an early age.
 As a child, she was encouraged by her third grade teacher to create her own artwork.
 As a result, Asawa received first prize in a school arts competition in 1939, for her artwork about what makes someone American.

 Following her graduation from the internment center's high school, Asawa attended Milwaukee State Teachers College, intending to become an art teacher.
 She was prevented from attending college on the California coast, as the war had continued and the zone of her intended college was still declared prohibited to ethnic Japanese, whether or not they were American citizens.
 Unable to get hired for the requisite practice teaching to complete her degree, she left Wisconsin without a degree.
 (Wisconsin awarded the degree to her in 1998.)
-Asawa recounted an experience when stopping in Missouri to use the restroom when her and her sister didn't know which bathroom to use.
+Asawa recounted an experience when stopping in Missouri to use the restroom and she and her sister didn't know which bathroom to use.
 There was a colored and a white toilet at the bus stop and because of the racial discrimination at the time they chose to use the colored toilet.
 Once at Black Mountain there was more equality for her and other minority students including other Asian Americans and African Americans.
 While on campus they were equals but in town the reality of racism in America was evident.
 This led to a direct sense of social consciousness in Asawa's sculptures and an intimacy influenced by the adversity her family experienced as a minority in America.